ACCEPTING CASES NATIONWIDE

 1,4-dioxane is a human-made chemical that is used to stabilize or dissolve other chemicals.
 It is in some drinking water supplies because of emissions and discharges from manufacturing plants, as well as leakage from landfills.

 1,4-dioxane is a byproduct of ingredients in shampoos, glues, lotions, soaps, and paints.
-1,4-dioxane mixes easily with water (miscible), cannot be filtered out of water easily, and can be inhaled, ingested, or absorbed through skin contact.
-1,4-dioxane stays in the environment for decades because it degrades extremely slowly.
+1,4-dioxane mixes easily with water (miscible), cannot be filtered out of water easily, and can be inhaled, ingested, or potentially absorbed through skin contact.
+For example, one study (Evaluation of natural attenuation of 1,4-dioxane in groundwater using a 14C assay) 1,4-dioxane stays in the environment for long periods of time because it degrades extremely slowly.

 OSHA cautions that 1,4-dioxane is a carcinogen and that workers and employers should “reduce exposure to the lowest reasonable concentration.”
 Public reports show that many people’s drinking water supplies are contaminated with 1,4-dioxane.